romnn/microgpusim/WIP.md

 - today:

+  - builder for mem access as well
+  - decide on better names for linear, raw, translated addr to refelct virtual and physical for cache and global

   - remove the global config from components and use smaller configs
   - stat: warp instructions
   - detailed stat feature: